 Why do you keep the cats overnight?
 Does someone stay with them?

 We keep the cats overnight so that they have a quiet, secluded place where they can sleep off their anesthesia and recover without any physical activity.
 No staff stays overnight, but our medical staff monitors the animals for several hours after surgery and is here until every animal is awake.
-The last thing they do before they leave is a final check on every animal and their incision.
+The last thing we do before we leave is a final check on every animal and their incision.
 Your pet’s incision will be checked again the first thing the next morning before (s)he is released to you.

 My dog/cat is on the older side; can I still get him fixed?

 We require that pets eight years old and older visit their regular veterinarian to get blood work done, which will check the kidney and liver function of your pet and ensure it’s safe for him/her to be placed under anesthesia.
 The kidneys and the liver process and eliminate medications from the body, so if these organs are not functioning properly, there could be complications during surgery.
 The PAWS Clinic cannot take blood work and perform the kidney and liver tests – you must visit your regular vet to have this done.
 (We are not a full service veterinary clinic.
 We focus solely on spay/neuter because our mission is to eliminate pet overpopulation.)
 Blood work must be run within 30 days of the appointment.

 My dog/cat has a heart murmur; can I still get him fixed?